Updated: Dec 22, 2022

 Chart of California Rest Break Rule

-Rule Criteria for Meal Breaks in California
+Rule Criteria for A Meal Break in California

 If you are scheduled to work more than 5 hours a day, you are entitled to a minimum meal break of 30 minutes, which must begin before the fifth hour of your shift is over.
 However, if you do not work more than 6 hours on a working day, you can negotiate with your employer to waive this mealtime.
 You should also agree to an on-duty meal break with your employer that counts as time worked and is paid.